andres-cox/aws/3-ec2-fundamentals/security-groups.md

 Security groups are the fundamental of network security in AWS

-They control how traffic is allowed into or out of our EC2 unstances
+They control how traffic is allowed into or out of our EC2 instances

 Security groups only contain allow rules